Conditional gradient method for vector optimization: Preliminaries

 We now recall the concept of oriented distance function (also called assigned distance function or Hiriart-Urruty function), which was proposed by Hiriart-Urruty \cite{JBH1979} to investigate optimality conditions of nonsmooth optimization problems from the geometric point of view.
-The oriented distance function has been extensively used in several works, such as scalarization for vector optimization \cite{AZ2003, MMR2005}, optimality conditions for vector optimization \cite{GHY2012}, optimality conditions for set-valued optimization problems \cite{ZCY2019}, etc. Herein, we consider the oriented distance function in $\mathbb{R}^{m}$.
+The oriented distance function has been extensively used in several works, such as scalarization for vector optimization \cite{AZ2003, MMR2005,L_m2009}, robustness for multiobjective optimization \cite{A_c2019}, optimality conditions for vector optimization \cite{GHY2012}, optimality conditions for set-valued optimization \cite{ZCY2019}, and so on.
+Herein, we consider the oriented distance function in $\mathbb{R}^{m}$.

-\begin{definition} \cite{JBH1979} Let $A$ be a subset of $\mathbb{R}^{m}$.
+\begin{definition} \cite{JBH1979,AZ2003} Let $A$ be a subset of $\mathbb{R}^{m}$.
 The function $\Delta_{A}:\mathbb{R}^{m}\rightarrow\mathbb{R}\cup\{\pm\infty\}$, defined by